royerlab/ultrack/docs/source/index.rst

 Citing
 ------

-If you use ``ultrack`` in your research, please cite the following paper:
+If you use ``ultrack`` in your research, please cite the following papers, [the algorithm](https://arxiv.org/pdf/2308.04526) and [the biological applications and software](https://www.biorxiv.org/content/10.1101/2024.09.02.610652).

 .. code-block:: bibtex